perlmunger/ATVids/README.md

 * Because this is a script that runs on the command line, there is nothing to prevent it from qutting once the last line has been run.
 This is a problem since our download tasks run async in the background.
 I am therefore using a semaphore to block until everthing has finished.
 * I am using `URLSession`'s delegate methods to be notified when all downloads have completed.
 * When the downloads have all finished, I signal the semaphore and the app quits.

+## License

+Do whatever you like with it.
+Consider it public domain.